bcubk/spring-music/docs/exercise.md

 * A like button is placed to each album
 * The like-details are stored persistent in the database (in-memory, database)
 * The filtering is extended to show only liked albums
-* Unit tests are implemented an ensures that everything works properly
+* Unit tests are implemented and ensure that everything works properly

 ## Implementation hints
 * A user-management or security-context is not required